MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-spo-search-box.md

 * This solution removes the search box from lists and libraries for your site as well.
 Your custom search solution needs to consider contextual searches for SharePoint lists and libraries, in addition to site-wide search.

-* If you hide the search box for the root site of your domain, the SharePoint start page will also stop showing the search box.
+* When you hide the search box for the root site of your domain, the search box is also hidden for the SharePoint start page.

 ## Changing the hint displayed in the search box

 You can change the hint the search box shows for a given site or site collection.
 The hint text is the text that appears in the search box before they start typing into it.
-This may help guide your users about what to expect from search if you configure a custom results page or changed behavior of search in other ways.
+A custom hint text may help guide your users about what to expect from search if you configure a custom results page or changed behavior of search in other ways.

 > [!NOTE]
 > To be able to make this change, you need to allow running custom scripts on the site in question as a tenant administrator, which is disallowed by default.
 Please see [Allow or prevent custom script](/sharepoint/allow-or-prevent-custom-script) for details.
 You can allow running custom scripts, make the change, and then revert to disallowing scripts for the site if necessary.